PPL Logo

 Public Member Functions

-EntryInfo (const char *n, CkCallFnPtr c, int m, int ci)
+EntryInfo (const char *n, CkCallFnPtr c, int m, int ci, bool ownsN=false)

 Data Fields